Learie Constantine: Lancashire League cricketer

-In 1928 Constantine had signed an initial three-year contract with Nelson, to play in the Lancashire League.
+In 1928, Constantine had signed an initial three-year contract with Nelson, to play in the Lancashire League.
 The contract was worth £500 per season, plus performance bonuses and travelling expenses.
 He remained there until 1937, an unusually long time for a professional to remain with one club.
 Constantine's appearances boosted attendances and gate receipts for all Nelson's matches, and was of great financial benefit to both the club and the League as a whole.
 In Constantine's nine seasons at the club, Nelson never finished lower than second, won the league competition seven times and the knockout cup twice.
-In 1931 Constantine renewed his contract for £650 per season; when in 1935 a rival league attempted to sign him, all the Lancashire League clubs contributed to his wage, which rose to £750 per year between 1935 and 1937.
+In 1931, Constantine renewed his contract for £650 per season; when, in 1935, a rival league attempted to sign him, all the Lancashire League clubs contributed to his wage, which rose to £750 per year between 1935 and 1937.
 This was far more than the then maximum wage for a professional footballer of £386, or the £500 per season that a top county cricketer could potentially earn, and possibly made Constantine the best-paid sportsman in the country.
 Consequently, he and his family enjoyed a good standard of living for the first time in their lives.

 As Nelson's professional, Constantine was immediately successful.
 Although he produced better figures in subsequent years, he considered his first season at Nelson the most enjoyable of his life, owing to the freedom and excitement of the cricket.
-In nine years at the club he scored 6,363 runs at an average of 37.65 and took 776 wickets at 9.50.
+During nine years at the club he scored 6,363 runs at an average of 37.65 and took 776 wickets at 9.50.
 His highest score was 192, and his best bowling figures were ten wickets for ten runs.
 In each season except for 1932, he averaged over 30 with the bat and in 1933 he scored 1,000 runs at an average of over 50.
 He took over 70 wickets every season and his bowling average never rose above 11.30; in five seasons, he averaged under ten runs per wicket.
-In 1933 he took 96 wickets, his highest seasonal aggregate, and had he not missed two games to play for the West Indies touring team, would likely have completed the cricketer's double (1,000 runs and 100 wickets), an unprecedented feat in the league.
+In 1933, he took 96 wickets, his highest seasonal aggregate, and had he not missed two games to play for the West Indies touring team, would likely have completed the cricketer's double (1,000 runs and 100 wickets), an unprecedented feat in the league.